 - June is National Rose Month.

 - Roses are one of only three flowers mentioned in the bible.
-Lilies and Tulips are the other flowers mentioned.
+Lilies and crocus (a member of the iris family) are the other flowers mentioned.

 - The oldest known rose is called the Hildesheim Rose, or the Thousand-Year Rose.
 It’s a rose bush that has been living in Germany for over a thousand year!
 It even survived a bombing in WWII.

 - New York, North Dakota, Georgia and Iowa all have varieties of roses as their state flower.
 Though not a state, the District of Colombia also has a variety of rose as its flower.

 If you enjoyed learning these rose facts, make sure you check out our post dedicated to sharing facts about roses!